 Requirements development

 The business analyst designs the functional, non-functional, technical, and usability requirements.
-They work closely with the UX design experts to map out the appropriate user stories and journeys.
+They work closely with the UI/UX design company to map out the appropriate user stories and journeys.
 Every documented feature is also estimated in terms of development time and costs.

 Architecture design